videntity/json-data-tools/README.md

 MongoDB Configuration
 ---------------------

-MongoDB is not required to run most of the tools in this library.

-The MongoDB tools do assume you have a MongoDB instance installed and running.
-See http://docs.mongodb.org/manual/installation/ for more installation and instructions for your OS.

-For tools that use MongoDB, you should supply a `database_name` and `collection_name` to the command line tools.
+An accesiable MongoDB instance is not required to run MongoDB based commands.
+See http://docs.mongodb.org/manual/installation/ for more installation and instructions for your OS.For tools that use MongoDB, you should supply a `database_name` and `collection_name` to the command line tools.
 For  `csv2mongo` as an example

     ~$ csv2mongo [CSVFILE] [DATABASE] [COLLECTION]

 By default, if you pass in db/collection name that already exists in your MongoDB, the import will only add to it.
 If you pass the `-d` option to a command, the specified collection contents will be deleted before importing the new data.
-The default value for `host` is `127.0.0.1` and the `port` is `27017`.
+The default value for `host` is the localhost (`127.0.0.1`) and the `port` is `27017`.

 These options can be changed with the --host and --port options respectively.